Ron | FD Photo Studio - Part 133

 Before the strobe is on.

 Daniel has his camera set to shutter speed 1/250 and F stop at 10.
 He is only shooting with natural light.
 The flash is off.
-How to use fill flash & daylight With Daniel Norton -Tutorial, Studio Photography, strobe fill light, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, outdoor photography, natural light, modeling, Los Angeles, How To, gear, gallery, FD photo studio, fashion photographer, DTLA, blog After a quick test shot it is obvious that the light on the model is far from ideal.
+How to use fill flash & daylight With Daniel Norton -Tutorial, Studio Photography, strobe fill light, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, outdoor photography, natural light, modeling, Los Angeles, How To, gear, gallery, FD photo studio, fashion photographer, DTLA, blog After a quick test shot it is obvious that the light on the model is far from ideal.
 It is very directional, with dark shadows.
-How to use fill flash & daylight With Daniel Norton -Tutorial, Studio Photography, strobe fill light, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, outdoor photography, natural light, modeling, Los Angeles, How To, gear, gallery, FD photo studio, fashion photographer, DTLA, blog It is time to turn on the soft box light!
+How to use fill flash & daylight With Daniel Norton -Tutorial, Studio Photography, strobe fill light, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, outdoor photography, natural light, modeling, Los Angeles, How To, gear, gallery, FD photo studio, fashion photographer, DTLA, blog It is time to turn on the soft box light!

 Tuning the strobe.

 For this tutorial Daniel is using Chimera Pro II small Lightbank for the soft box and profoto B1X for the strobe.
 This light will be use only as the fill flash.
 That means, this light is not going to overpower the ambient light and make it look really dramatic.
 Instead, used as fill light, it will lit up nicely the model from the other side, yet still looking natural.
 To tune the strobe, Daniel is going to use his favorite Sekonic LiteMaster Pro L-478D-U Light Meter, to measure the sun light intensity and then match the intensity of the strobe to match the F stop as close as he can.
-How to use fill flash & daylight With Daniel Norton -Tutorial, Studio Photography, strobe fill light, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, outdoor photography, natural light, modeling, Los Angeles, How To, gear, gallery, FD photo studio, fashion photographer, DTLA, blog In this example, the light meter on the ambient light at 1/250 shutter speed show F8.
-How to use fill flash & daylight With Daniel Norton -Tutorial, Studio Photography, strobe fill light, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, outdoor photography, natural light, modeling, Los Angeles, How To, gear, gallery, FD photo studio, fashion photographer, DTLA, blog After matching the strobe light, the light meter shows F8.5 on the fill side which is a good balance.
+How to use fill flash & daylight With Daniel Norton -Tutorial, Studio Photography, strobe fill light, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, outdoor photography, natural light, modeling, Los Angeles, How To, gear, gallery, FD photo studio, fashion photographer, DTLA, blog In this example, the light meter on the ambient light at 1/250 shutter speed show F8.
+How to use fill flash & daylight With Daniel Norton -Tutorial, Studio Photography, strobe fill light, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, outdoor photography, natural light, modeling, Los Angeles, How To, gear, gallery, FD photo studio, fashion photographer, DTLA, blog After matching the strobe light, the light meter shows F8.5 on the fill side which is a good balance.
 Now it is time to shoot.
-How to use fill flash & daylight With Daniel Norton -Tutorial, Studio Photography, strobe fill light, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, outdoor photography, natural light, modeling, Los Angeles, How To, gear, gallery, FD photo studio, fashion photographer, DTLA, blog
+How to use fill flash & daylight With Daniel Norton -Tutorial, Studio Photography, strobe fill light, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, outdoor photography, natural light, modeling, Los Angeles, How To, gear, gallery, FD photo studio, fashion photographer, DTLA, blog

 Perfecting the light.